gemini3d/gemini3d/docs/Readme_input.md

 ! (optional - off by default)
 &twoway_coupled
-flagtwoway=.true.        ! whether or not to compute momentum and energy rates back to neutrals /
+flagtwoway=.true.        ! whether or not to compute momentum and energy rates back to neutrals

+! (optional - off by default) assume background current divergence free?
+&nodivJ0
+flagnodivJ0 = .false.
+/

+! (optional - off by default) Farley-Buneman instability &FBI flagFBI = 0
+/
+!! default: 0, which does not run FBI model.
+!!
+1: turn on only abnormal heating
+!!
+2: abnormal heating and non-linear current

+! (optional - 0 by default) electron rotational and vibrational cooling &evibcool flagevibcool = 0
+/
+!!
+1: use new model
+!!
+0: use old model

+! whether or not to compute magnetic pole location based on year (.false.=use default; .true.=compute based on year) &magpole flagmagpole=.false.
+/
 ```